 This practice is ideal for anyone dealing with stress, anxiety, and even physical pain.
 "One of the biggest contributors to poor health—both physical and mental—is stress, so living in the present moment and practicing mindfulness helps reduce stress [and] helps reduce the feelings of pain," says Campbell.

 Beyond the mental and physical benefits, this practice has an effect on the emotional side as well.
 "You tend to have better relationships when you're living in the moment," she says.
-You can work on this by paying attention and engaging in active listening when talking with a friend or S.O. instead of tuning out and thinking about a checklist of what you need to do later or something that happened earlier that day.
+You can work on this by paying attention and engaging in active listening when talking with a friend or S.O. instead of tuning out and thinking about a checklist of what you need to do later.
 "It helps you feel more vibrant, more alive—it helps the relationship be more caring and loving."

-"Everyday, as often as possible, focus on taking deep breaths in and then deep breaths out," says Campbell.
+"Everyday, as often as possible, focus on taking deep breaths," says Campbell.
 As you breathe in, visualize that you're breathing in cleansing energy and positivity.
 As you breathe out, visualize breathing out toxins and negativity from the body.
 According to Campbell, it's ideal to practice this kind of breathing for 15 to 20 minutes a day, but whenever you remember to do it, this mindful breathing can be beneficial and help bring you back into the present moment.
 "It's kind of like a reset," she says.

 Campbell explains a concept called flow theory.
 "Basically, everyone has different things that get them in the flow, so you need to learn what yours is," she says.
 You're in the flow when you lose track of time, you're not self-conscious, and you forget about self-awareness.
 Everyone can experience this through different activities.
 For some, it's going to the gym or being at work, for others, it could be something as mundane as cleaning the house, Campbell explains.
 It's whatever immerses you in the present moment.